bgross0/tempo1/docs/technical-spec.md

 ## 3. System Architecture

-TaskJet follows a hybrid architecture combining server-side rendering, static generation, and client-side rendering:
+Tempo follows a hybrid architecture combining server-side rendering, static generation, and client-side rendering:

 1. **Server Components**: Used for data-fetching and initial rendering
 2. **Client Components**: Used for interactive elements and state management